 Innovation in Stroke Response

-Traditionally, IV thrombolysis was the standard treatment for acute ischemic stroke (AIS); in recent years, however, neurovascular thrombectomy has been increasingly viewed as a better alternative.
+Traditionally, IV thrombolysis was the standard treatment for AIS; in recent years, however, neurovascular thrombectomy has been increasingly viewed as a better alternative.
 Results from the MR CLEAN trial, released in 2015, demonstrated the benefits of neurovascular thrombectomy over IV thrombolysis in the treatment of AIS.
 Now that the effectiveness of neurovascular thrombectomy has been proven, the focus has shifted toward expanding patient access as rapidly as possible.

 This is particularly challenging due to the highly time-sensitive nature of treatment; stroke patients are essentially in a race against time to undergo thrombectomy before the narrow treatment window closes—in fact, a common refrain in discussions surrounding AIS is the phrase “time is brain”, meaning that the speed of treatment is directly related to the extent of damage to the patient.
 This problem is further complicated by the fact that neurovascular thrombectomy is most often performed in large comprehensive stroke centers (CSCs); these centers are fully furnished with all the required equipment to treat AIS patients, and emergency medical services (EMS) will send suspected AIS patients in the vicinity directly to these facilities.
 However, CSCs are typically located in densely populated areas, making AIS cases in rural and suburban areas especially difficult to manage.
 Moreover, the lengthy diagnostic–imaging-assisted process of patient selection and the scarcity of experienced interventional neuroradiologists only amplify the difficulty of ensuring timely and effective treatment.